 Healthcare professionals work hard to win their patient’s trust.
 While the goal is to keep people healthy, you still want to maintain patient relationships for when they need you.

 Email marketing for healthcare providers can help make sure that you're their first pick when something does happen.
-Email enables you to keep in touch with your patients, build long-lasting relationships and stay top of mind.
+Starting a dialogue with email enables you to keep in touch with your patients, build long-lasting relationships and stay top of mind.

 Healthcare marketing falls into two areas: acquisition (getting new patients) and retention (turning them into regular patients).